mukaiizawa/Paren/man/man7/paren-tutorial.md

             '(1 2 3 4 5))
     (11 13 15)

+## String
+There are a couple operators for building strings.
+The most general is `str`, which takes any number of arguments and mushes them into a string:

+    ) (str 99 " bottles of " nil 'beer)
+    "99 bottles of beer"

+Every argument will appear as it would look if printed out by `print`, except `nil`, which is ignored.

+## Array TODO

 ## Dictionary
 Lists can be used to represent a wide variety of data structures, but if you want to store key/value pairs efficiently, Paren also has dictionary.